 “Software development is an awesome job – I have been so fortunate to be able to make a successful career out of my love for coding – but it’s not just about learning a coding language and watching the dollars roll in,” Lavenne tells TechRepublic.

 “Becoming a software developer is harder than the average person might think – and it’s expensive.”

 It’s hard to resist the allure of the reportedly astronomical salaries developers make working at tech behemoths like Facebook and Google.
 However, Lavenne says the reality rarely lives up to the fantasy for graduates fresh out of coding school.

-What's worse, in many ways students are being set up to fail, says Lavenne, who has himself seen new recruits who can't even clear.
-"We've seen people apply to positions here where they do these three-month trade-school courses where they're promised they will learn coding.
-Then we find out that they don't know anything," he says.
+What’s worse, in many ways students are being set up to fail, says Lavenne, who has himself seen new recruits who can’t even clear the low bar of a first interview.
+“We’ve seen people apply to positions here where they do these three-month trade-school courses where they’re promised they will learn coding.
+Then we find out that they don’t know anything,” he says.

 It’s not just students being let down, but also working professionals getting into software development after making a career-change.